lconnolly/whispersystems.org/_posts/2015-01-18-the-view-from-here.md

 ---
-title: "Blog >> The View From here"
+title: "The View From here"
 layout: post
 ---